 "I bet he's got an entire weighty meat under there.
 Just like his father.
 Isn't that so, Prince Kaeren?"

 Did he really just say that?
-In front of the Council?
+In front of the council too.
 These high-class bastards were even more feral than the miners.
+I wanted to facepalm on behalf of their ancestors, but I was too busy trying not to faint.

 Heat crawled up my neck.
 I was used to being called trash in the Outer District—I grew up in it.
 But under Kaeren's cold, unblinking gaze, the embarrassment stung like lye.
 He wasn't laughing, though.
 He was watching me with a look of such intense annoyance and suspicion that I actually felt my soul recoil.